Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: An Explainable Pipeline for Text Simplification

 In this paper, we focus on an empirical analysis of the first two sub-tasks of explainable prediction of text complexity (1A and 1B), which are the preliminaries of any reasonable text simplification practice.
-We leave aside the detailed analysis of simplification generation (2-) for now, as there are many viable designs of $g(\cdot)$ in practice, spanning the spectrum between completely manual and completely automated, which would not fit into a conference presentation.
-More specific formulations need to be defined for particular approaches (e.g., word replacement, syntactic simplification, etc).
+We leave aside the detailed analysis of simplification generation (2-) for now, as there are many viable designs of $g(\cdot)$ in practice, spanning the spectrum between completely manual and completely automated.
 Since this step is not the focus of this paper, we intend to leave the definition of simplification generation highly general.

-Apparently, the definitions of complexity prediction and complexity explanation can be naturally extended to a continuous output, where $f(\cdot)$ predicts the complexity level of $d$ and $h(\cdot)$ predicts the complexity weight of $w_i$.
-The continuous output would align the problem more closely to the readability measures \cite{kincaid1975derivation}.
-We stick to the binary output in this paper for simplicity, and also because a binary action (to simplify or not) is almost always necessary in reality even if a numerical readability score is available.
+Note that the definitions of complexity prediction and complexity explanation can be naturally extended to a continuous output, where $f(\cdot)$ predicts the complexity level of $d$ and $h(\cdot)$ predicts the complexity weight of $w_i$.
+The continuous output would align the problem more closely to readability measures \cite{kincaid1975derivation}.
+In this paper, we stick to the binary output because a binary action (to simplify or not) is almost always necessary in reality even if a numerical score is available.

 Note that the definition of complexity explanation is general enough for existing approaches.
 In lexical simplification where certain words in a complex vocabulary $V$ are identified to explain the complexity of a sentence, it is equivalent to highlighting every appearance of these words in $d$, or $\forall w_i \in V, c_i = 1$.
 In automated simplification where there is a self-translation function $g(d) = d'$, $h(d)$ can be simply instantiated as a function that returns a sequence alignment of $d$ and $d'$.
-Such reformulation helps us define unified evaluation metrics for complexity explanation.
-Indeed, the formal definition of the output naturally leads to formal evaluation metrics for the two sub-tasks, which we introduce in Section \ref{empirical_analysis}.
+Such reformulation helps us define unified evaluation metrics for complexity explanation (see Section \ref{empirical_analysis}).